Upcoming and past conferences in the School of Literatures, Languages and Cultures.

 Announcing the programme for our fifth annual colloquium, which this year focuses on Celtic and Scandinavian mythology.

 This two-day symposium will explore new critical and interdisciplinary perspectives on the Scottish poet, artist and avant-gardener Ian Hamilton Finlay (1925-2006).
-Abstract submissions are now being accepted.

 This one-day symposium (in collaboration with the University of Edinburgh) brings together leading researchers and practitioners in the field of contemporary Scottish women’s poetry.
 Gathering together new and established voices from academia, poetry, publishing, and other creative areas, it will discuss and debate the diverse energies, directions, and innovations in the field post-2000.